 The Giao Thua (New Year's eve)

-Food specialties for TET
+Food specialties for Tet

-On the last day of the old year, the preparation of food to offer to the ancestors is of special significance.
+In the last day of the old year, the preparation of food to offer to the ancestors is of special significance.
 Dishes to offer to the ancestors differ in the Northern, Central and Southern parts of the country, depending on their respective weather conditions at the time and on different local agricultural products available.
 What is common in all regions of the country during Tet holidays are the varieties of soups, fried, boiled, or stewed dishes, meat, fish, vegetable...
-The foods that the Vietnamese eat at Tet are varied and diverse What they have in common is that the people throughout the country all want to have the best and the most beautiful looking food on this occasion to offer their ancestors and to treat their friends and guests.
+The foods that the Vietnamese eat during Tet are varied and diverse What they have in common is that the people throughout the country all want to have the best and the most beautiful looking food on this occasion to offer their ancestors and to treat their friends and guests.

-The Lim Festival, organized in Lim village located 18 km from Hanoi, where Quan Ho, the special folk songs performed.
+The Lim Festival is organized in Lim village, located 18 km from Hanoi, where Quan Ho, the special folk song is performed.
 It takes place every year on 13th day of the 1st lunar month.
 Tens of thousands of visitors come here to enjoy the dialogues performances between "lien anh" (male singers) and "lien chi" (female singers), the country's most skilled Quan Ho singers.
 These are male and female farmers who sing different types of songs in the pagodas, on the hills, and in the boats.
 Besides this, visitors can come to the Lim Festival to enjoy the weaving competition of the Noi Due girls.
 They weave and sing Quan Ho songs at the same time.
 Like other religious festivals, the Lim Festival goes through all the ritual stages, from the procession to the worshipping ceremony, and includes other activities.